 Shirahama (白浜) is a well developed onsen (hot spring) resort 100 kilometers south of Osaka.
 Its popularity as an entertainment destination and its proximity to Osaka caused Shirahama to become one of Japan's three biggest onsen resorts, along with Beppu on Kyushu and Atami on the Izu Peninsula.

 The name Shirahama is Japanese for "white beach", and refers to the resort's other major attraction, a 500 meter long sand beach.
 Many large hotels are situated around the beach so that visitors will be just a few steps from the water.
-Nightly fireworks are held during summer.
+Fireworks are held on selected evenings during summer.

 The appearance of beach culture and amusement parks may be a relatively recent phenomenon, but Shirahama's status as a travel destination is not.
 First mention of the town's hot springs was recorded over a thousand years ago.
 Shirahama is even ranked with Kobe's Arima Onsen and Matsuyama's Dogo Onsen as one of Japan's three oldest onsen.

 Six bath houses with hot spring baths are open to the public, most of which have only indoor facilities.
 However, two outdoor baths, the coastal Sakinoyu and the Shirasuna on the sand beach, are of particular interest to visitors.